-Olga Polizzi is Deputy Chairman and Director of Design at Rocco Forte Hotels, a company she helped her brother Rocco Forte create; it owns well known, historic hotels worldwide including Brown's in London, the Hotel de Russie in Rome, the Astoria in St Petersburg and the Amigo in Brussels.
+Olga Polizzi is Deputy Chairman and Director of Design at Rocco Forte Hotels, a company she helped her brother Rocco Forte create; it owns well known, historic hotels worldwide including Brown's in London, the Hotel de Russie in Rome and the Amigo in Brussels.

-Olga is the owner of The Polizzi Collection, a group of three elegant hotels across the South of England; Hotel Endsleigh in Tavistock, Devon, Hotel Tresanton in St Mawes, Cornwall and The Star, Alfriston, East Sussex, her most recent acquisition with her daughter Alex.
+Olga is the owner of The Polizzi Collection, a group of three elegant hotels across the South of England; Hotel Endsleigh in Tavistock, Devon, Hotel Tresanton in St Mawes, Cornwall and The Star, Alfriston, East Sussex.

-Olga is chairman of the Trusthouse Charitable Foundation and is on the board of the Landau Forte Academy Trust, Chairman of the British Italian Society and the board of the Anglo Israel Association.
+Olga is chairman of the Trusthouse Charitable Foundation and is on the board of the Landau Forte Academy Trust and President of the British Italian Society.